-Our excellence in the Creative Arts is well-known: we have a close link with the prestigious London College of Fashion and we have a new creative partnership with Falmouth University.
-In 2022 we also entered into a unique collaboration agreement with Parsons Paris.
+Heathfield's curriculum has a wide range of strengths.
+Our excellence in the Creative Arts is well-known: we have a close link with the prestigious London College of Fashion and we have a creative partnership with Falmouth University.
+We have also entered into a unique collaboration agreement with Parsons Paris.
 This is balanced by our growing reputation in the STEM subjects, Languages and the Humanities.

 Students' academic progress is monitored by the Head of Sixth Form and by their own personal tutor.
-Class sizes are small, so students are assured of very individual attention.
+Each student will be individually supported through their final two years at Heathfield.
+Class sizes are small, so students are also assured of very individual academic attention.

 Our strong co-curricular programme also encourages students to build on and develop interests in the evenings and at the weekends, often inspired by class work.
-The Sixth Form recently took the lead in setting up the school's popular Athena Society, named after the Greek Goddess of Wisdom, to debate and discuss topical issues and hear from a variety of outside speakers.
+Sixth Former have the opportunity to hear from a variety of outside speakers and also take the lead in a number of initiatives.
+An example from this year, has been the Lower Sixth leading a whole-school link with Harmans Water Primary School and volunteering there every week, running activities and clubs.

-This summer, a third of all grades achieved were at $A^$ - A and nearly 80% were at $A^$ - B. All subjects had cause for celebration since students achieved highly in both academic and vocational subjects, gaining places at a diverse range of prestigious destinations including leading Russell Group Universities such as Bristol, Durham, Exeter, Manchester and Newcastle.
+Heathfield Sixth Formers secure places at some of the most prestigious universities at both home and abroad.
+This summer, all subjects had cause for celebration since students achieved highly in both academic and vocational subjects, gaining places at a diverse range of destinations.
+These included leading Russell Group Universities such as Birmingham, Bristol, Durham and Exeter and other prestigious UK based universities such as the Royal Veterinary College and King's College London.